-Double-click the desktop icon.
+Click the Dock icon.

 → DPP starts up and the main window ([Folder] window) appears.

 Main window ([Folder] window)

 Main Window Display

 In the main window, you can use tabs to select either the [Folder] window or the [Collection] window.
 The [Folder] window displays the images in folders on your computer, while the [Collection] window (p.36) displays images selected randomly by the user from one or more folders and gathered together.